FedScale/FedScale.github.io/_docs/fedscale_arts/fedscale_arts.md

 ---
-title: FedScale Artifacts
+title: FedScale References
 permalink: /docs/fedscale_arts
 redirect_from: /docs/fedscale_arts.html
 ---

-We are actively developing FedScale benchmark, and **welcome new implementations from the community**.
+We are actively developing FedScale, and **welcome new implementations from the community**.
-Here are the referred papers introducing different components of FedScale:
+Here are the related papers introducing different components of FedScale:

 <hr style="border:.8px solid silver">

-- [FedScale Benchmark](https://arxiv.org/abs/2105.11367): Introduce FedScale dataseets and benchmarking runtime.
+- [FedScale Benchmark](https://arxiv.org/abs/2105.11367): Introduces FedScale datasets and benchmarking runtime.
 ```bibtex
 @inproceedings{fedscale-icml22,
   title={FedScale: Benchmarking Model and System Performance of Federated Learning at Scale},